Panopticon-Project/panopticon-Gallmaker/README.md

   * Notes - Tracked as W97M.Downloader

 * Filename - [Navy.ro members list.docx](https://www.symantec.com/blogs/threat-intelligence/gallmaker-attack-group)
   * About - The group delivers a malicious Office lure document to victims.
 These lure documents use titles with government, military, and diplomatic themes.
 The attackers use filenames that would be of interest to a variety of targets in Eastern Europe.
 These lure documents attempt to exploit the Microsoft Office Dynamic Data Exchange (DDE) protocol in order to gain access to victim machines.
 When the victim opens the lure document, a warning appears asking victims to “enable content”.
 Should a user enable this content, the attackers are then able to use the DDE protocol to remotely execute commands in memory on the victim’s system.
-By running solely in memory, the attackers avoid leaving artifacts on disk.
+By running solely in memory, the attackers avoid leaving artefacts on disk.
 Once the Gallmaker attackers gain access to a device, they execute various tools.
   * Hash - No information
   * Notes - Tracked as W97M.Downloader

 * Filename - [БГ в чуждите медии 23.03.2018-1.docx](https://www.symantec.com/blogs/threat-intelligence/gallmaker-attack-group)
   * About - The group delivers a malicious Office lure document to victims.
 These lure documents use titles with government, military, and diplomatic themes.
 The attackers use filenames that would be of interest to a variety of targets in Eastern Europe.
 These lure documents attempt to exploit the Microsoft Office Dynamic Data Exchange (DDE) protocol in order to gain access to victim machines.
 When the victim opens the lure document, a warning appears asking victims to “enable content”.
 Should a user enable this content, the attackers are then able to use the DDE protocol to remotely execute commands in memory on the victim’s system.
-By running solely in memory, the attackers avoid leaving artifacts on disk.
+By running solely in memory, the attackers avoid leaving artefacts on disk.
 Once the Gallmaker attackers gain access to a device, they execute various tools.
   * Hash - No information
   * Notes - Tracked as W97M.Downloader

 * Filename - [[REDACTED] and cae join forces to develop integrated live virtual constructive training solutions.docx](https://www.symantec.com/blogs/threat-intelligence/gallmaker-attack-group)
   * About - The group delivers a malicious Office lure document to victims.
 These lure documents use titles with government, military, and diplomatic themes.
 The attackers use filenames that would be of interest to a variety of targets in Eastern Europe.
 These lure documents attempt to exploit the Microsoft Office Dynamic Data Exchange (DDE) protocol in order to gain access to victim machines.
 When the victim opens the lure document, a warning appears asking victims to “enable content”.
 Should a user enable this content, the attackers are then able to use the DDE protocol to remotely execute commands in memory on the victim’s system.
-By running solely in memory, the attackers avoid leaving artifacts on disk.
+By running solely in memory, the attackers avoid leaving artefacts on disk.
 Once the Gallmaker attackers gain access to a device, they execute various tools.
   * Hash - No information
   * Notes - Tracked as W97M.Downloader

 * Filename - [А-9237-18-brasil.docx](https://www.symantec.com/blogs/threat-intelligence/gallmaker-attack-group)
   * About - The group delivers a malicious Office lure document to victims.
 These lure documents use titles with government, military, and diplomatic themes.
 The attackers use filenames that would be of interest to a variety of targets in Eastern Europe.
 These lure documents attempt to exploit the Microsoft Office Dynamic Data Exchange (DDE) protocol in order to gain access to victim machines.
 When the victim opens the lure document, a warning appears asking victims to “enable content”.
 Should a user enable this content, the attackers are then able to use the DDE protocol to remotely execute commands in memory on the victim’s system.
-By running solely in memory, the attackers avoid leaving artifacts on disk.
+By running solely in memory, the attackers avoid leaving artefacts on disk.
 Once the Gallmaker attackers gain access to a device, they execute various tools.
   * Hash - No information
   * Notes - Tracked as W97M.Downloader